tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 # Step 3 - Dependencies*
 2 main important things that High Performance Linpack needs to do solve Ax=b really fast:

-- optimized Basic Linear Algebra Subroutines(BLAS)
+- optimized Basic Linear Algebra Subroutines (BLAS)
 - optimized Message Passing Interface (MPI)

 These libraries may or may not have other dependencies you need to build depending on how you choose them.
-The following are some options:
+Here is how you get them:

-## Jetstream2 modules
+### Jetstream2 modules

 Jetstream2 instances come with many pre-optimized libraries for their machines.
 I believe these are uniform on all of thier instances even if they are different hardware so not all of the ones available are the best option for our purpose.
 If you end up using these, look into what they are first.
 MPI you can for sure find in here and theres a lot of options for it.
 I don't know all that much about these implementations though.